Welcome to CITS2002 in 2021

 we'll complete the task 'from scratch' in the time available,

-and you're welcome to discuss why the design decisions have been chosen.
+and you're encouraged to discuss why the design decisions have been chosen.

 and are a very important component of this unit.